 From making sand castles to spashing times and water activities

 Everyone loves Clare’s beaches, but families with younger children in particular.
-Clare has nine Blue Flag beaches, each is unique in character.
+Clare has eight Blue Flag beaches, each is unique in character.
 They all present the possibility fun, but some are better suited than others depending on your interests and those of your children.
 Some of the beaches have golden sand – perfect for sand castles.
 Some are better suited than others for different activities like swimming, surfing, kayaking and other water activities.
 Here is a link to all Blue Flag beaches (on a single page) to help you choose where best to go.

 Meet the Animals